donut-party/donut-docs-site/content/docs/system/_index.md

 A few notes about naming and organization:

 * The names `:services`, `:stack`, and `Stack` are completely arbitrary.
-There doesn't have to be any correspondence between the names `:stack` and `Stack`, for example
+In particular, there doesn't have to be any correspondence between the names `:stack` and `Stack`.
 * You do not have to place component definitions in a separate var.
 Do whatever works best for you to make your code understandable, maintainable, and reusable.
 * If you do place component definitions in a var, it's recommend to use CamelCase for the var's name.

-> These docs cover some interesting things you can do with component groups, but
-> for now you can just consider them an organizational aid.
+* These docs cover some interesting things you can do with component groups, but for now you can just consider them an organizational aid.

+#### Signal handlers

-A def map can contain _signal handlers_.
+A def map contains _signal handlers_.
 These are used to create component _instances_ and implement component behavior.
 A def can also contain additional configuration values that will get passed to the signal handlers.

-In the example above, we've defined a `::ds/start` signal handlers.
+In the `Stack` example above, we've defined a `::ds/start` signal handler.
 Signal handlers are just functions with one argument, a map.
 This map includes the key `::ds/config`, and its value is taken from the `::ds/config` key in your component definition.
 With the `Stack` component, that means that the map will contain `{:items 10}`.
 You can see that the `::ds/start` signal handler destructures `::ds/config` out of its first argument, and then looks up